 The School of Education offers doctoral studies in Educational Leadership for practitioners at all levels of education.
-This part-time program offers two concentrations: Administration and Policy, and Curriculum and Instruction.
-Within the Curriculum and Instruction concentration, a specialization in Educational Technology is possible.
-Candidates are ordinarily employed in administrative positions or other positions involving leadership in both K-12 and higher education (e.g., principal, department chair, curriculum coordinator, personnel or human resources director, superintendent, central office specialist, higher education program administrator, student services manager).
+The program offers two concentrations: Administration and Policy, and Curriculum and Instruction.
+Within the Curriculum and Instruction concentration, a specialization in educational technology is possible.
+Candidates should be employed in a leadership position, either administrative or instructional, such as principal, team leader, central office specialist, coordinator, or higher education manager.